hvox/tear/readme.md

 > Please, don't use it yet.
 The format is highly unstable and might drastically change at any moment.

 The `.tear` (**Te**xt **Ar**chive) file format is a simple, human-readable way to bundle multiple text files (scripts, configs, texts) into a single file while maintaining readability and ease of editing.
-This format has been under development since November 2020, evolving through multiple name changes and structural refinements as it progresses toward its current form.
+This format has been under development since November 2020, evolving through multiple name changes and structural refinements as it progressed toward its current form.

 The format was created with following goals:
 - be trivial enough to create and edit manually in a text editor.
 - be powerful enough to be used as general archive format.
+- support symbolic links, binary files and some metadata.
 - diff nicely in git history and code reviews.

 ## **Example `.tear` File**